Airborne Satellite Weather Data

 A web proxy has been developed and is available here - shown below running on an 800x600 display device; the LS800:

-This offers a METAR/TAF facility with periodic updates, several weather radar pages, and a sferics page.
+This offers a METAR/TAF facility with periodic updates, several weather radar pages, and sferics pages.
 The server is a Unix PC running on the end of a 448k-uplink ADSL line so not capable of handling heavy traffic.
 The proxy server does not visit the websites it uses unless there is a request from the airborne client device - it does not generate any superfluous traffic.

 The main weather radar page comes from Meteox.
 Unfortunately the geographical coverage is more limited than the basemap suggests and the limits are not obvious....
 N Italy is not covered, for example.
-[Work in progress: establish the radar coverage limits, by overlaying thousands of past images, and put them on the map image]

 The Meteox image, shown here pixel for pixel